 People sometimes hate country music.

-(If this explanation is clear as mud, brush up on subjects and objects here.)
+(If this explanation is confusing, brush up on subjects and objects here.)

 What Is Passive Voice?

-A sentence is in the passive voice when the word that is the recipient of the action is the subject of the sentence.
+A sentence is in the passive voice when the subject receives the action.
+It will feel like the subject is either delayed or missing.

 Let's use the passive voice in our examples from above: